 The new multimedia system includes a smart voice assistant, ‘Hey Lexus’. that responds to questions and commands given in a more natural style of language.
 Easy smartphone integration is provided as standard – wireless for Apple CarPlay and with a wired connection for Android Auto.
 A wireless charging tray is available, with 50 per cent quicker charging performance.

 In addition to established Lexus Link remote functions such as driving analytics, hybrid coaching, fuel level monitoring and “find my car” function, new functions are available for the RX 450h+: monitoring the level of battery charge, scheduling charging and a charging timer.
 The app also allows remote locking and unlocking of the vehicle, opening the tailgate, operating the climate control and activating the hazard lights so the RX can be spotted in a car park.

-High grade versions of the RX come as standard with a new 21-speaker Mark Levinson Premium Surround Sound audio.
+High-grade versions of the RX come as standard with a new 21-speaker Mark Levinson Premium Surround Sound audio.
 Developed by Lexus’s exclusive audio partners, the system is optimised for the car’s interior architecture.

-Lexus introduces many advanced human-centred technologies in the all-new RX to enhance comfort, convenience and life on board, reinforcing the spirit of omotenashi hospitality.
+Lexus introduces many advanced human-centred technologies in the 2023 RX to enhance comfort, convenience and life on board, reinforcing the spirit of omotenashi hospitality.
 The RX can be specified with a digital rear-view mirror which gives the driver a wide, unobstructed field of vision, using real-time images from the car’s reversing camera.

 For easier driving in confined spaces, the Digital Panoramic View Monitor uses cameras to capture a live 360° view around and a pre-recorded view under the car (the cameras now benefit from automatic cleaners).
 It also creates a virtual 3D image of the RX, showing the vehicle as if seen from above.